How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 Every time your car insurance premium changes, there's a formal regulatory process that happened behind the scenes long before that number appeared on your renewal notice.
 Insurance companies don't set rates arbitrarily — they must justify every change using detailed actuarial data and submit it for state review.
 Understanding this process puts you in a stronger position to evaluate whether a rate increase is legitimate, challenge one that isn't, and make smarter decisions when shopping for coverage.

-In this guide, we'll explain how insurers build rate filings, how the four main state regulatory systems differ, what the approval timeline looks like, and what rights you have as a consumer when rates go up.
+In this guide, we'll explain how insurers build rate filings, how the four main state regulatory systems differ, what the approval timeline looks like in 2026, and what rights you have as a consumer when rates go up.

 Key Pinch Points